 Long Branch has a comprehensive school counseling program aligned with the American School Counseling Association (ASCA) Model designed to address the needs of our students K-5.
 School counseling is proactive and focused on helping remove barriers to academic success by resolving any academic, social, personal, or emotional concerns that may come up throughout the school year.
-The following services are provided by the school counselors:
+The following services are provided by the school counselor:

 Assist students to better understand themselves, deal with interpersonal relationships, and resolve problems that might interfere with learning.
 Crisis intervention is also provided when needed.

 Students with similar concerns meet and gain skills in problem solving, communicating, and interacting with others.

 Designed to reach students in grades K-5.
 Classroom lessons help foster respect, responsibility, empathy, and leadership skills.
 Long Branch uses the Second Step and MindUp Curriculum.
-Lessons are given at least once a month.
+Lessons are given on a biweekly basis.
 The lessons cover topics such as:

 - Skills for learning